First aid in the workplace.

 Under the Health and Safety (First-Aid) Regulations 1981 employers have a legal duty to make arrangements to ensure their employees receive immediate attention if they are injured or taken ill at work.

-The employers should consider the nature of the work they do, the workplace, the workforce, and the hazards and risks present in order to ensure the firs aid provision is ‘adequate and appropriate in the circumstances’.
+Employers should consider the nature of the work they do, the workplace, the workforce, and the hazards and risks present in order to ensure that first aid provision is ‘adequate and appropriate in the circumstances’.

-- Ensure first aid provision such equipment and facilities are adequate and appropriate under circumstances.
+- Ensure first aid provision, equipment and facilities are adequate and appropriate.

-- Ensure qualified and trained persons are appointed for rendering first-aid to his employees.
+- Ensure qualified and trained persons are available at all times.

 - Comply with Safety Signs and Signal Regulations.